Social care assessment under the Care Act 2014

 - are ‘ordinarily resident’ of the local authority area, and

 Ordinarily resident refers to where you usually live.
-Sometimes this can be straightforward but it might not be clear cut, for example if you move between two areas.
+Sometimes this can be straight forward, but it might not be clear cut, for example if you move between 2 areas.
+Where uncertainties emerge, LA’s should always consider each case individually.

 The LA has to assess you even if they don’t think you will have any eligible needs.
 The LA has to assess you no matter how much money you have.

-You can have an assessment if you are a carer.
+You can also have an assessment if you are a carer.
+This is called a ‘carers’ assessment’.

 You can find more information about ‘Carers’ Assessments’ by clicking here.